sgra64/se1-play/README.md

 Java source code is maintained under the `src/main` folder.
 This project is created as a
 [*Modular Java Project*](https://jenkov.com/tutorials/java/modules.html).
-The module concept has been introduced in *Java 9* to provide a mechanism to create larger Java projects that not only consist of `packages`.
+The module concept has been introduced in *Java 9* to create larger Java projects that can be maintained separately, e.g. by different teams.
-*Modules* allow to construct larger software from modules that are maintained as separate projects.
+*Modules* allow to construct larger software from modules.
-Project *"se1-play"* hence is one module that could become part of a larger software development.

 A *modular* Java project has new files:

-- `module-info.java` with the *module specification* with imported ("*required*") and "*exported*" packages and with module documentation.
+- `module-info.java` contains the *module specification* with imported ("*required*") and "*exported*" packages and the module documentation.

-- `package-info.java` as a place to provide *package* documentation, which does not exist in none-modular Java projects.
+- `package-info.java` as contains *package* documentation, which does not exist in none-modular Java projects.

-The structure ("*scaffold*") of the `src` folder of a *modular* Java project is:
+The structure ("*scaffold*") of `<src/main>` of a *modular* Java project is:

 ```sh
 +-<se1-play>    # project folder of the 'se1-play' project